Vuxiii/bachelorCompiler/README.md

 * Enable/Disable printing the Grammar. `Settings.showGrammar = false|true`
 * Enable/Disable printing the Parsing Table. `Settings.showParsingTable = false|true`
 * Print the AST with the `ASTPrinter.java` class.
 Simply pass any node an object of type `ASTPrinter` and it will print the node and it's children.

+### AST_Printer

+The `AST_Printer` can be used to print the syntax tree during debugging or if one is just interested in seeing how the internal representation is handled.
+It should look something like this:

+![Image of running the ast_printer][ast_printer]

+## Language semantics and Syntax

+The following will deine the language semantics and syntax of the language.

+### Declarations

+`let` defines that we are about to make a declaration.
+Variable, Function, Type.

+To define a new variable start by typing `let` and follow it up with the name for the variable.

+`let age`

+Says that we are about to create a variable with name `age`.
+Now we should give it a type.
+Perhaps `int` sounds reasonable.
+We do this by following with a colon `:` and the desired type after the name of the variable.
+Every statement should end with a semicolon `;`.

+`let age: int;`

+To define a new type, we do almost the same as above.
+But between the `let` keyword and the name, type `type`, to indicate that we are about to declare a new type.

+`let type Person`

+Would define that we are about to declare a new type with the type_name of `Person`.
+Now we need to give the type a type, we do this by typing a colon `:` followed by the desired type.
+What should it be?
+We could give the type `Person` the type `string`.
+This means that whenever we type `Person` it is the same type as `string`.

+`let type Person: string;`

+If we, however, want to make a compound type, a struct, we can do so by typing `{}`.
+Inside the curly braces we can declare what fields should be inside the struct.

+`let type Person: {
+    name: string;
+    age: int;
+}`

+We can now declare a new variable of the type `Person`, by doing the following:

+`let person: Person;`

+Note: The keyword doesn't stop you from using `type` as a variable name.
+If you want to make a variable called type, do the following:

+`let type: int;`

+[ast_printer]: /assets/ast_printer.png